 It shall start a disassociation timer with the initial value set to the value of the Disassociation Timer field, and shall decrement the timer by one after transmitting each Beacon frame, until the timer has the value of 0.
 The Disassociation Timer field in all subsequent transmitted BSS Transition Management Request frames shall be set to the value of this timer.

-Once the disassociation timer reaches a value of 0, and before the TSF indicated by the BSS Termination TSF field, it shall follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frames to all associated STAs that are not affiliated with a non-AP MLD.
-The affiliated AP shall not transmit Disassociation frames until the disassociation timer has a value of 0.[#14015]NOTE 1— Since the non-AP STAs cannot discover or associate with the AP affiliated with NSTR mobile AP MLD operating on the nonprimary link, the NSTR mobile AP MLD does not use the BTM procedure to disassociate non-AP STAs when it is removing the AP operating on the nonprimary link
+Once the disassociation timer reaches a value of 0, and before the TSF indicated by the BSS Termination TSF field, it shall follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit (#12081)Disassociation frame(s) to all non-AP STAs associated with the AP being removed that are not affiliated with a non-AP MLD.
+The (#13278) SME of the affiliated AP shall not transmit Disassociation frames until the disassociation timer has a value of 0.

+(#13278) It shall terminate the BSS corresponding to the affiliated AP at the time indicated by the BSS Termination TSF field.

+[#14015]NOTE 1— Since the non-AP STAs cannot discover or associate with the AP affiliated with NSTR mobile AP MLD operating on the nonprimary link, the NSTR mobile AP MLD does not use the BTM procedure to disassociate non-AP STAs when it is removing the AP operating on the nonprimary link

 TGbe editor: Please add following paragraphs after 3rd paragraph in this subclause:

+(#13279) A BSS Transition Management Request frame transmitted by the affiliated AP that is being removed may provide preference for other AP MLDs to associate with as per 35.3.25 (BSS transition management for MLDs) for the non-AP MLDs which have a single setup link with the AP being removed.

+(#13279) When a non-AP STA affiliated with a non-AP MLD receives a BSS Transition Management Request frame from an AP with BSS Termination Included subfield and Link Removal Imminent subfield equal to 1, the non-AP MLD shall interpret the BTM to indicate that the BSS corresponding to the AP is being terminated

+and the non-AP MLD will be disassociated from the AP MLD if it has only a single setup link with the AP MLD on the link corresponding to the AP being removed,

+and the non-AP MLD will remain associated with the AP MLD if it has more than one setup links with the AP MLD.

+(#13278) When the affiliated AP being removed is not transmitting BSS Transition Management Request frame(s) to notify the termination of the corresponding BSS, the SME of the affiliated AP shall terminate the corresponding BSS at the Delete Timer.

 TGbe editor: Please modify 4th paragraph (At the TBTT indicated …) in this subclause as shown below:

 At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the affiliated non-AP (#11041) STA associated with the removed affiliated AP shall delete any information maintained for that link.
-After a non-AP MLD deletes any information maintained for the link corresponding to the removed AP, if there are no other setup links with the AP MLD, then the non-AP MLD shall disassociate from the AP MLD (#11041) .
+After a non-AP MLD deletes any information maintained for the link corresponding to the removed AP, if there are no other setup links with the AP MLD, then the non-AP MLD shall (#13278) consider that it has been disassociated from the AP MLD (#11041) (#13278) and shall delete MLD association information.